We may earn income from links in this post. Please read this Disclosure for details.

 If you don’t have time to explore the beautiful beaches of the more than 150 tiny islands of the Ryuku archipelago, then Naminoue Beach in the heart of Naha is one of the top places to visit.

-Although this urban beach is open year round, it’s most enjoyable during the summer months when the water is warm and visitor facilities open.
+Although this urban beach is open year round, it’s most enjoyable during the summer months.
+That’s when the water is warmest and visitor facilities open.
 Beach chairs and umbrellas are available for rent.

 Although the tropical atmosphere is dimmed somewhat by the highways criss-crossing the view, Naminoue Beach is within walking distance of Kokusai Street, the Naha Cruise Ship Terminal and just a 15 minute drive from the airport.